microsoft/live-share/docs/collab-vs.md

     - However, participants can use a shared terminal / command prompt to run CLI commands.
 See [shared terminals](#shared-terminals--command-prompts).

 ## Collaborative Debugging
-Visual Studio Real-Time Collaboration's collaborative debugging feature is a powerful and unique way to debug an issue.
+Visual Studio Live Share's collaborative debugging feature is a powerful and unique way to debug an issue.
 Beyond enabling a collaborative experience to troubleshoot problems it also gives all collaborators the ability to investigate issues that may be environment specific by providing a shared debugging session on the owner's machine.

 > **Note:** All traffic is secured and encrypted and access is limited to only those resources needed to facilitate debug and browser access to the web application.
 These resources are only available to participants of the collaboration session.